rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 __________________________

 ## Consul
 Another approach uses [Consul](https://www.consul.io/) to coordinate clustering.
 Like DNS-based autoclustering, nodes do not need to know the network addresses of other nodes ahead of time.
-Instead as nodes comes up they use Consul to share networking information, allowing the nodes to find each other automatically on the network.
+Instead as nodes come up they use Consul to share networking information, allowing the nodes to find each other automatically on the network.

 Let's assume your Consul cluster is running at `http://example.com:8500`.
 Let's also assume that you are going to run 3 rqlite nodes, each node on a different machine.
 Launch your rqlite nodes as follows: